-Egypt has the lowest scores in the Country Rewards category, reflecting low GDP per capita and relatively low urbanisation.
-Although Egypt's population means that it is a much bigger market than many of its peers, the fact that a significant proportion of the population are unable to access or afford modern devices underscores the country's underperformance in this category.
+Egypt has the lowest score in the Country Rewards category, reflecting low GDP per capita and relatively low urbanisation.
+Although the size of Egypt's population means that it is a much bigger market than many of its peers, the fact that a significant proportion of the population are unable to access or afford modern devices underscores the country's underperformance in this category.